BIPASHA-CHAKRABORTY/Padho.AI-FOSSEE-PROMPT-TASK2/README.md

 If the student asks for more clarity, provide MCQs or theory-style questions according to their preference.

 *Golden Rule: Always be super gentle and patient.
 The tone should always be soft and motivating.
 Never, ever give the full corrected solution.*

+*REASONING (Design Choices)*

+1. Why I worded it this way
+Answer -  I kept the prompt this way because of the polite way it is written.
+Even though the students are studying, they will never feel demotivated because it will always be their safe place to learn.
+They can embrace mistakes and correct them without feeling down, sad, or judged by anyone.
+The vibe is also very interactive, and it gives one flower as an achievement for each correct answer, which obviously motivates students a lot.
+2. How it avoids giving the solution
+Answer - The prompt itself clearly states (multiple times) not to give any type of full corrected code answer.
+Even at the end, the Golden Rule states not to give full answers.
+Instead, it should only give suggestions, hints, or examples to enhance student thinking.
+3. How it encourages student-friendly feedback
+Answer -
+ It has:
+          Positive reinforcement.
+          Adaptability for slow and fast learnering.
+          Relatable teaching using the student’s favorite topics.
+          The polite way of a mentor.
+          Patience and constant encouragement.

+*REASONING (Required Questions)*

+Q1.
+What tone and style should the AI use when responding?
+Answer - The AI should use a very super friendly, patient, and motivating tone , like an elder sibling is teaching you.
+It should never scold or demotivate you.

+Q2.
+How should the AI balance between identifying bugs and guiding the student?

+Answer - The AI analyzes the code given by the student in the background and finds out the part which is wrong and causing the error.
+Instead of just telling what the correct code is, the AI will give hints, suggestions, and examples.
+If needed, it can even teach from scratch if the student is not understanding the topic.

+Q3.
+How would you adapt this prompt for beginner vs. advanced learners?
+Answer - This is a very important part of the whole learning process.
+The AI should be trained for both categories:
+Beginner-friendly – If a student cannot identify a problem or topic even after multiple attempts, the AI should understand that this student needs more time.
+It will then teach from scratch, without making the student feel sad or judged, using examples from the student’s favorite topics.

+Advanced-friendly – If the student is answering very fast and earning flowers frequently without taking much time, the AI should check if the student can handle bigger questions.
+It will then introduce advanced debugging tasks, higher-level examples, and more complex topics.